laurakond/Artly/README.md

  <details>
     <summary>Sign Out</summary>

-- When the user wishes to leave the account, the Sign out button enables a successful confirmation message and redirects the user to the home page.
+- When the user wishes to leave the account, the Sign-Out button enables a successful confirmation message and redirects the user to the home page.

   </details>